techidaily/site-windows11/source/_posts/unlock-efficiency-advanced-tips-for-task-juggling-in-windows-11.md

  Think of virtual desktops as multiple workspaces within your computer that allow you to focus only on the apps and windows each of them contains.
 Using the virtual desktop feature, you can set up multiple desktops and view an array of windows and apps you’ve opened within them.

- To[create a new virtual desktop on Windows 11](https://www.makeuseof.com/how-to-create-virtual-desktops-in-windows-11/) , hover your mouse pointer on the Task view icon in the taskbar.
+ To [create a new virtual desktop on Windows 11](https://www.makeuseof.com/how-to-create-virtual-desktops-in-windows-11/) , hover your mouse pointer on the Task view icon in the taskbar.
 Then, click the plus icon on the New Desktop pop-up, and a new desktop will immediately appear on the screen.

 ![launch new desktop on windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/launc-new-desktop-settings-windows-11.jpg)